nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 There are few overloaded functions such as formatNotes, formatTimetable and formatString.
 These functions are overloaded due to the different format that is to be printed for the different Commands.

 A notable function is the `encloseRow(String)` which is a recursive function.
 It takes in the string to be formatted and split the string if it exceeds the maximum character display length, which is then recursively formatted.
-One additional consideration to take note of is the ANSCI escape code for color as they have to be accounted when splitting the string as well as adding spaces to fill up the gap.
+One additional consideration to take note of is the ANSI escape code for color as they have to be accounted when splitting the string as well as adding spaces to fill up the gap.

 #### <a id="exception"><ins>2.10 System Exception</ins></a>